 How long does the process usually take?

-The review of a formal complaint can typically take 60 to 90 days.
+The review of a formal complaint is expected to take about 100 days.
 The UWC chair may extend a time period for good cause such as illness, holidays, the absence of witnesses from campus, the complexity of the allegations, or competing demands on UWC members or decision makers.
 The parties will be informed by the Secretary or UWC Chair if a time period is extended, and the UWC Chair’s decision regarding extensions will be final.